Aqmal06/testrepo/README.md

-# This is repotest1, this folder purpose is to push the files into github.
+# repotest2

 Night activities:\
-1. I learn to code again after a months of not practicing it.
+1. I learn to code again after a months of not practicing it./
+2. Listen to phonk music, for aura increase./
+3. Get distracted by asmr videos, but get myself concentrated.